Hawmex/smart_mirror_new/README.md

 - A weather widget
 - A DateTime widget
 - Voice commands
-  - A voice command for playing videos.
+  - A voice command for playing videos
-  - A voice command for playing music.
+  - A voice command for playing music
-  - A voice command for deactivating the mirror.
+  - A voice command for deactivating the mirror

 ## Getting Started